SudoPlayGames/Joise/modules.md

 /src/examples/java/com/sudoplay/joise/examples/
 ```

+These are the core modules of the Joise library.
+All modules have been ported from <a href="http://accidentalnoise.sourceforge.net/implicit.html" target="_blank">Joshua Tippetts' C++ Accidental Noise Library</a>.

 ## ModuleBasisFunction

-The ModuleBasisFunction generates noise using one of five different BasisTypes and one of four different InterpolationTypes.
+The `ModuleBasisFunction` generates noise using one of five different `BasisTypes` and one of four different `InterpolationTypes`.

 These examples illustrate each basis type with the four differnent interpolation types.

-This module is derived from <a href="http://accidentalnoise.sourceforge.net/implicit.html#BasisFunction" target="_blank">CImplicitBasisFunction</a>.

 ### BasisType.GRADIENT